Cairns bitumen spill

 Information for fishers and boaters

-If your boat has been impacted, it must be cleaned before it can be used in Trinity Inlet and other unimpacted areas.
-This is important to ensure that any toxins associated with the material do not spread to other areas.
+During the incident response phase, impacted boats had to be cleaned before they could be used in Trinity Inlet and other unimpacted areas.
+This was important to ensure that any toxins associated with the material did not spread to other areas.

 All boat ramps in the area are open for use.